 You’ll notice several behavioral changes.
 Unfortunately, one of the most common is irritability.
 Parrots that were once happy and affectionate become aggressive and frustrated.

 Similarly, older parrots may become more intolerant of people they don’t know.
-While they usually show the same level of affection to their family, they won’t be very happy to have strangers in the home.
+While they usually show the same level of affection to their family, they won’t like having strangers in the home.

-A primary reason for this change of behavior is due to tiredness and lethargy.
-And, like many other aging signs on our list, painful and uncomfortable age-related health conditions are also likely to make your parrot feel unhappy.
+A reason for this change in behavior is tiredness and lethargy.
+Like many other aging signs on this list, painful and uncomfortable age-related health conditions are likely to make your parrot feel unhappy.

 Low Energy Levels

-As we’ve mentioned, aging parrots become tired as they get older, losing the energy levels of their younger days.
-On the flip side to becoming irritable, some parrots become more sedate and easy-going than normal.
+Aging parrots become tired as they get older, losing the energy levels of their younger days.
+Some parrots become more sedate and easy-going than normal.

-Lethargy is a by-product of many other aging signs, including a lack of exercise, a loss of appetite, and malnutrition.
+Lethargy is a by-product of many other signs of aging, including a lack of exercise, a loss of appetite, and malnutrition.
 Unfortunately, when all these factors combine, they can make your parrot seem far from its usual self.

 This is part of the natural aging process.
 Providing a comfortable, stress-free environment for your parrot to live in is the best way to keep it healthy.
 However, you can’t affect its tiredness levels once it’s old.